swaptacular/swpt_stomp/swpt-certificates.rst

 Overview
 ========

-This document specifies how Swaptacular Messaging Protocol messages are serialized to JSON documents (``"applicatoin/json"``).
+This document specifies the different types of SSL/TLS certificates used in Swaptacular.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and